adrienharnay/cocktails-app-nextjs-api-routes/README.md

 For the test to be relevant, the app should support the following features:

 - Authentication features (content will be protected behind authentication)
-- List of cocktails (simple querying)
+- List of cocktails (list querying)
 - Search for cocktails by ingredient (querying with search)
+- See a cocktail details (item querying)
 - Like cocktails (simple write)
 - Get a cocktail at random (custom logic)